 - 1 teaspoon of dried marjoram

-- Cover dried mushrooms with cold water and leave for at least 2 hours (may be overnight).
+- Cover the dried mushrooms with cold water and leave for at least 2 hours (if possible, leave overnight).
 After that, cook the mushrooms until they are soft.

 - Drain the sauerkraut when it's cooked.